Fashion fonts for logotype in 2023/24

-Finally, we’ll create our own fashion logo in three simple steps using our online logo maker.
-This will include the basics of brand strategy and finding a color palette that works well for fashion brands.
+Finally, I’ll show you how to create a fashion logo in three simple steps.
+This will include the basics of brand strategy and finding a color palette that works best for fashion brands and various positionings.

 Take a look at some of the biggest or trending fashion logos and their logotypes above.
 Most of them are wordmarks (sometimes called text logos) because they’re set only in type), and some have a small logo symbol, for example, Thinx and Ruby Love.
 Both font styles, serif and sans serif, are common.
 Some logotypes look modern and timeless (Cuyana, Thinx, Nordstrom), some are more playful (Ruby, Skims (font download)), and some look more personal or classy (Vestiaire Collective, Tradesy, Gap).